Ada Health cofounder on AI: Focus on solving problems, not technology

 Ada Health‘s combination of artificial intelligence and human doctors has made it a rising star in the emerging medical chatbot space.
 But the road to AI-augmented health care has been long and winding.

-“Eight years ago, when we started this company, nobody was talking about AI,” said Dr. Claire Novorol, cofounder and chief medical officer of Berlin-based Ada.
+“Eight years ago, when we started this company, nobody was talking about AI,” said Dr. Claire Novorol, cofounder and chief medical officer at Berlin-based Ada.
 “We did not describe what we were doing as AI, even though it is a form of AI.
 We talked about medical reasoning.
 And so we were really building a system, an enormous medical knowledge base, and our reasoning engine that could support doctors in their decision-making.”

 Novorol spoke to VentureBeat as part of a podcasting partnership with Samsung Next at the recent Slush technology conference in Helsinki, Finland.
 The full conversation can be heard here: